JusteTheCoder/Sharp/readme.md

 ## Quick Start

-Now generally you'll want to use only two scripts: one localscript in 'StarterPlayerScripts' and one serverscript in 'ServerScriptService'.
+Generally speaking, you should only use two scripts: a local script in the "StarterPlayerScripts" folder and a server script in the "ServerScriptService" folder.

 The contents of those scripts in the most basic case is as follows:
 ```lua